claremacrae/approvals_live_demo/demos/01HelloApprovals/README.md

 ## Starting Point

-* Traditional unit test
+* CHECK() = traditional Catch2 unit test
-* How tests are sometimes written
+* Scenario
+    * Perhaps test is being written after feature was done
+    * Or perhaps you are adding test for legacy/untested code
 * Inputs and outputs from tests are both in the code

 ## main.cpp